Does Empathy Have A Dark Side?

 Vampiristic empathy is a form of empathy where people want to manipulate the people they empathize with so that they can, through them, experience the world in such a way that they really enjoy it.

 An extreme case of this is helicopter parenting.
-Helicopter parents are constantly trying to steer their kids into the direction they think are the right directions.
+Helicopter parents are constantly trying to steer their kids in the directions they think are the right directions.
 Of course they want the best for their children.
-Very understandable, I have kids and I want what's best for them too.
+Very understandable; I have kids and I want what's best for them too.

 But I think there's something else seeping in.
 There's this sort of living along with the kids, imagining how it must be like to have a life that's marked by successes, where obstacles disappear and life can be enjoyed.
 But that also means that the parents are co-experiencing that life, so they start taking over ... they basically want to use the child almost as a pawn.